markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 Current Status
 ==============
-Reticulum should currently be considered beta software.
-All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
-There will be bugs.
+**Please know!** Reticulum should currently be considered beta software.
+All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored. *There will be bugs*.
 The API and wire-format can be considered stable at the moment, but could change if absolutely warranted.